mhwlng/kiosk-server/README.md

 For the 3840x1100 screen, you can increase the zoom level of chromium using --force-device-scale-factor=1.5 on the command line.

-If the web page checks for the dark mode system setting, --force-dark-mode can be added to the command line.
+If the web page checks for the dark mode system setting, --force-dark-mode --enable-features=WebContentsForceDark can be added to the command line.

 To disable the cache mechanism, --disk-cache-dir=/dev/null can be added to the command line.